Appendix D: summary of the methods used to develop this guidance

 - Few or no criteria fulfilled.
 The conclusions of the study are thought likely or very likely to alter.

-Study type and quality were described together, for example, as (1++) or (2-).
 The studies were also assessed for their applicability to the UK.

-The findings from the review were synthesised and used as the basis for a number of evidence statements relating to each key question.
+The findings from the reviews were synthesised and used as the basis for a number of evidence statements relating to each key question.
 The evidence statements reflect the strength (quantity, type and quality) of evidence and its applicability to the populations and settings in the scope.

 The economic appraisal consisted of a review of economic evaluations and a cost-effectiveness analysis.